 - I’ve met many fantastic people (and one fantastic wife).

-- I can largely shape my schedule, including time off and travel, without asking anyone for permission.
+- I can largely shape my schedule, including several vacations a year.

 - I’ve earned the financial security to choose the work that I take on.

 - I maintain the fitness level of a guy about half my age.

 - I rarely work more than 40 hours a week.